top of page

 • Specialized Programs: Programs like the Picture Exchange Communication System (PECS) are designed specifically for non-verbal learners.
 PECS can lead to an increase in spontaneous communication.

-• Social Stories: These are simple, visual narratives designed to teach social concepts or skills.
-They can be especially effective in guiding non-verbal children through social interactions and expectations.
+• Social Stories: These simple, visual narratives are designed to teach social concepts or skills.
+They can be particularly effective in guiding non-verbal children through social interactions and expectations.

 Teaching Reading to Non-Verbal Children